homezhan/artoolkit-docs/Unity/unity_low_level_api.md

 The ARCamera's projection and viewport are set during AR startup.
 At present, it is not possible to add an ARCamera after `StartAR()` has been called, unless you modify ARController.

 ##Using the Low-Level Plugin Interface
-Ultimately, all AR-related functions in ARToolKit for Unity's C\# scripts call API defined by the native plugin, libARWrapper.
+Ultimately, all AR-related functions in ARToolKit for Unity's C\# scripts call the API defined by the native plugin, libARWrapper.
 You are free to make calls to this API too.

 Full API documentation for libARWrapper's simplified C-based API is available on our website][c_docs].